Type and press enter

 Sixty three members of the Fair Play Committee appear in a federal district court in Cheyenne, WY for their first day of trial.
 Courtesy of Densho Encyclopedia.

-Although there were draft resistance movements in the other concentration camps, Heart Mountain had the highest number of draft resisters per capita and is known as the site of the largest single draft resistance movement in US history.
+Although there were draft resistance movements in the other concentration camps, Heart Mountain had the highest number of draft resisters per capita and is known as the site of the largest single draft resistance movement in U.S. history.

-In January of 1944, the US government announced that US-born incarcerees would be eligible for compulsory enlistment in the US Army under the Selective Service Act of 1940.
+In January of 1944, the U.S. government announced that U.S.-born incarcerees would be eligible for compulsory enlistment in the U.S. Army under the Selective Service Act of 1940.
 This ignited anger amongst incarcerees who believed that they should not be forced to serve in the military while their civil rights were being violated.
 The following month, a group of incarcerees formed an organization called the Fair Play Committee to resist the draft and to demand a restoration of their civil rights as a precondition for their military service.
 Sixty three members of the Fair Play Committee were arrested and sentenced for up to four years in federal prison.

 In total, the Heart Mountain draft resistance movement resulted in 85 arrests.
 Although draft resisters were later granted a full pardon by President Harry Truman after the war, they were criticized by some members of the Nikkei community and the broader public for decades after the war.